 Change management for organizations is key to leading successful transitions.

 These skills are crucial to empowering workers and creating a thriving work environment.
-Read on for a quick overview of the top change management skills.
+Read on for a quick overview of the top change management skills for leaders.

-The most essential skill of any good change agent or leader is the ability to communicate effectively1.
+The most essential skill of any good change agent or leader is an effective communication skill1.
 Having an open dialogue with your team about any change initiative that’s occurring allows you to develop bonds of trust.
-You want everyone on your team to feel like they have a voice and that their input is valued3.
+You want to create an organizational culture where everyone on your team feels like they have a voice and that their input is valued3.
 If you are an approachable leader, then team members will feel unafraid to raise concerns and ask questions about the organizational development of the company.
 This will help the whole organization resolve problems more efficiently.

-When your organization is going through a period of change, good communication will help everyone clearly understand their role in the transition.
+When your organizational structure is going through a period of change, good communication will help everyone clearly understand their role in the transition.
 Also, every team member will know how the organization’s new direction will lead to long-term benefits.

 Just remember that good communication involves both speaking and listening1.
 By engaging others and responding thoughtfully when they ask you questions, you show genuine interest in them1.
 Everyone wants to feel heard and respected1.
 Demonstrating that basic level of respect can go a long way toward inspiring trust and passion among your team1.
 That trust and passion will be necessary when the organization experiences any type of major change.